Cleveland Winterfest fireworks

 Clevelanders LOVE Christmas, and the holiday season officially kicks off in the city each year at the first day of WinterLand.

-Previously known as Winterfest, this free downtown-wide event begins each year the Saturday after Thanksgiving (November 26 in 2022).
-There’s a whole day of special things to see and do in downtown Cleveland, culminating in the lighting of a giant Christmas tree (and fireworks) on Public Square after dark.
+Previously known as Winterfest, this free downtown-wide event begins each year the Saturday after Thanksgiving (November 29 in 2025).
+There’s a whole day of special things to see and do in downtown Cleveland, culminating in the lighting of a giant Christmas tree on Public Square after dark.

-The 2022 celebration is quickly approaching, and the schedule this year looks pretty amazing!
+The 2025 celebration is quickly approaching, and the schedule this year looks pretty stacked – AND there’s a brand new attraction coming!

 There are special holiday-themed things to do all around downtown Cleveland throughout the day for the WinterLand kickoff, from special shopping pop-ups to ice skating to marshmallow roasting and much, much more.